Meet the Governors

 Mary later made the decision to retrain as an expert in SEND, studying under Morag Hunter–Carsch at Leicester University.
 She became an SEN Advisory teacher for Central Warwickshire, with a caseload of six comprehensive schools and ten primary schools.
 Mary continued with rigorous CPD and extended her knowledge of her specialist areas: Specific Learning Difficulties and ASD.

 Since moving to Devon in 2014, Mary has held a number of part time posts in Education and she has developed a range of voluntary activities.
 She travels to Brasov, Romania every year, to work in a day centre for adults and children with learning and physical needs, mainly ASD.
 She works as ‘Artist in Residence’ at CEDA, Exeter and her groups have exhibited their work as part of Exeter Art Week.
 Mary has recently set up a charity that seeks to support individuals with complex learning difficulties.
 She is knowledgeable in the areas of Charity Law, the role of Trustees and Safeguarding responsibilities across a range of different organisations.

-Since joining the Governing Body of Ratcliffe School in January 2016, Mary has chaired the Curriculum Committee and later became Vice-Chair of the re-formed Governing Body of Orchard Manor School.
+Mary joined the Governing Body of Ratcliffe School in January 2016, chaired the Curriculum Committee and later became Vice-Chair of the re-formed Governing Body of Orchard Manor School.

 Mike Muir - Staff Governor